Elite Dangerous: Development

 Braben had previously discussed crowdfunding as a possible solution in April 2012.
-Public fundraising commenced in November 2012 using the Kickstarter website, the campaign lasting 60 days, with the aim being to raise £1.25m and deliver a finished game by March 2014.
-Braben described the campaign as a way of "test-marketing the concept to verify there is broader interest in such a game", in addition to raising the funds.
+Public fundraising commenced on 5 November 2012 using the Kickstarter website, the campaign lasting 60 days, with the aim to raise £1.25m and deliver a finished version of the game by March 2014.
+Braben described the campaign as a way of "test-marketing the concept to verify there is still interest in such a game that extends beyond the individuals who regularly contact me about the game, and raising the funds to do so."
+The Kickstarter reached its goal 48 hours before the deadline and exceeded it with 25,681 backers who pledged £1,578,316.

-Following the end of the Kickstarter, further public funding was sought through the developer's UK website, via PayPal.
+Post-Kickstarter, further public funding was sought through the developer's UK website, via PayPal.
 By April 2014, £1.7m had been raised, and Braben had reacquired the legal rights to the Elite franchise.
 Although the game's original total development budget had been £8 million, by September 2014 this had, in Braben's words, "grown by quite a lot".

-In 2017, Frontier announced Tencent had acquired a 9% stake of Frontier Development.
+On 14 November 2014, Braben announced the removal of the game's offline single player mode, because they could not deliver an acceptable offline-only experience based on the original design.
+In December 2013 a playable alpha version of ED was released to Kickstarter backers who pledged £200.
+In May 2014, the game entered the first beta test phase, focusing primarily on testing the systems and servers with a greater number of players.
+A pre-release "gamma" build was released to backers three weeks before launch, to give them a head start on other players.